vim345/fullerite/DEVELOPMENT.md

 run properly.
 You can look into example configuration file in `examples/config/fullerite.conf.example` and adjust it according to your needs.

-A more shorter configuration is:
+A more simpler configuration is:

 ```
 {